frictionlessdata/website/site/blog/2021-01-26/sara-petti/README.md

 date: 2021-01-26
 tags: ["team"]
 category:
-image: /img/blog/Sara-Petti-photo.png
+image: /img/blog/sara.png
 description: Introducing a new team member - Sara Petti.
 Sara will be working as Community Manager of the Frictionless Data Project.
+If you are interested in knowing more about Frictionless Data, or you are already using our tools feel free to contact Sara!
 author: Sara Petti
 ---
 Hi everyone,